mdshack/shotshare/README.md

 ShotShare is an open source, self hosted, bare bones image posting/sharing platform, it was built to allow friends to upload screenshots and send links to their friends without the constant barrage of ads/extraneous features.

+## Demo

+A demo may be found [here](https://demo.shotshare.shackelford.dev/).
+This environment is _strictly_ for trialing the application; images added here are automatically after a few minutes.

 ## Installation, Configuration, & Local Development

 ShotShare is meant to be extremely easy to self host.
 Below is a sample deployment using Docker.